jarnowy/CUSMA-NDKs-klcs/README.md

 For some use cases, this can be annoying, in particular if you don't need the non-ASCII characters that are entered with the help of those dead keys.
 With the US-International layout, you can type several languages by only using the AltGr dead key.
 For example, you can type ä å ö ü ß ø æ by using various AltGr combinations, meaning AltGr is sufficient for German, Danish, Norwegian and Swedish among others.

 This repository contains two layouts that are United States-International based, but remove the apostrophe ('), double quotes ("), circumflex (^), backtick (``) and tilde (~) as dead keys, while leaving the AltGr dead key combinations intact.
+The first of them keeps the original layout specified by Microsoft and covers Spanish, German, and Scandinavian (Danish/Norwegian/Faroese/Icelandic), perhaps among others, while the second is dedicated to French, following a Linux-Ubuntu specification.

 The standard US keyboard layout is the following: